pizthewiz/Cinder-EDSDK/README.md

 - Unarchive
 - Move the _EDSDK_ folder into _Cinder-EDSDK/lib_

-Cinder-EDSDK has only been tested with the dev branch of the [Cinder repository](https://github.com/Cinder/Cinder) on OS X 10.9.1 with EDSDK 2.13.2+.
-The application target must be built i386 as the EDSDK-provided frameworks are not yet both built x86_64.
+Cinder-EDSDK has only been tested with the master branch of the [Cinder repository](https://github.com/Cinder/Cinder) on OS X 10.10.2 with EDSDK 2.15.
+The application target must be built `i386` as the EDSDK-provided frameworks are not yet both built `x86_64`.
 Please see the [TODO](TODO.md) for the project status.

-*NOTE* - due to a bug introduced in EDSDK 2.10, the `CameraBrowser` will only call the camera removed handler for cameras with an open session.
+*NOTE* - Due to a bug introduced in EDSDK 2.10, the `CameraBrowser` will only call the camera removed handler for cameras with an open session.

 ### GREETZ
 - [Red Paper Heart](http://www.redpaperheart.com)'s [Cinder-CanonSdk](https://github.com/redpaperheart/Cinder-CanonSdk)